marixel/jina-vault2/! chapter 4 (respiration).md

 - Why is the third phosphate bond in ATP called a high energy bond? :: Because energy is released when the bond is broken.

-- What is NAD+? :: Nicotinamide Adenine Dinucleotide; an oxidizing agent that accepts electrons during redox reactions.
+- What is [[NAD+]]? :: Nicotinamide Adenine Dinucleotide; an oxidizing agent that accepts electrons during redox reactions.
 <!--ID: 1691690140984-->

 - Describe glycolysis. :: It is an anaerobic process where glucose is broken down and oxidized to form two pyruvate molecules, a net of two ATP, and two NADH.

-- What happens during fermentation? :: It is an anaerobic respiration that recycles NADH to form NAD+ and allows glycolysis to continue.
+- What happens during fermentation? :: It is an anaerobic respiration that recycles NADH to form [[NAD+]] and allows glycolysis to continue.

 - What does the Acetyl CoA step produce? :: NADH + H+, and CO2 during the conversion of pyruvate to acetyl CoA.